- Assessment Appeal Application (PDF)

 - Waiver to Extend Hearing on Assessment Appeal Application (PDF)

-- BOS Ordinance No. 1428 Establishing Assessment Appeals Board (PDF)
+- Board of Supervisors (BOS) Ordinance Number 1428 Establishing Assessment Appeals Board (PDF)

 The first thing a property owner should do if they do not understand or do not agree with a change in value to their property is to contact the assessor's office directly to discuss the matter.
 Given the recent stagnant real estate market, it may also be necessary to contact the assessor when there has not been a change in value, i.e. when the property owner feels that their value may have declined below the Proposition 13 factored base year value but no downward reduction in value has been made.
 As the elected assessor my job is to be fair, not to raise revenue.
 Our goal is that each property is to be valued at its correct value in relation to similar properties that have undergone a change in ownership, new construction or a decline in value at about the same time.